🎬 Salty's Favorite Movies 🎬

 Genre(s): Slasher, Thriller

 Salty Says: The general critical consensus is that this is one of Tarantino's worst films, but I wholeheartedly disagree.
-This movie is an excellent rework of the 1960s/70s "sexploitation" trope and a near-perfect homage to the iconic car chases spanning the whole of cinema history.
+This movie is an excellent rework of the 1960s/70s "sexploitation" trope and a near-perfect homage to the iconic car chases spanning the whole of movies history.
 It is blaringly action-packed from start to finish.
 Kurt Russell absolutely steals the show with his performance, as does the excellent soundtrack.
 This is the ultimate girl power movie.

 👮♂️ HOT FUZZ 👮♂️